AMST-Espol/lessons/introduction-node-express.md

-# Node.js #Day4: Introduction to Express.js | Creating a Server | Basic API CALL Methods
+# Introduction to Express.js | Creating a Server | Basic API CALL Methods

-Welcome to Day 4 of our Node.js journey, where we’ll introduce you to Express.js, teach you how to create a server, and delve into some basic API call methods.
+We’ll introduce you to Express.js, teach you how to create a server, and delve into some basic API call methods.

 Learning programming can be daunting, but fear not.
 We’ll break down these concepts, providing detailed code examples with explanations to make your learning experience smooth and enlightening.

-**‼️Prerequest for this tutorial article:**

-Must read previous Nodejs Series Articles, Otherwise you won’t understand how thimngs are working

-Previous Articles🫰:

-**Nodejs Day#1:**
-[**Node.js #Day 1: Unraveling File Handling Magic & Basics of Node.js**
-*Day#1 Node.js: Basics of Node.js, File handling, Modules, Package.json*sandydev.medium.com](https://sandydev.medium.com/node-js-day-1-unraveling-file-handling-magic-basics-of-node-js-ccbee5e8c70c)

-**Nodejs #Day2:**
-[**Nodejs Day#2: Building a Basic Backend with Pure Node.js (Without Express.js)** *Day#2 Node.js: Building Basic Backend with Pure Nodejs*sandydev.medium.com](https://sandydev.medium.com/nodejs-day-2-building-a-basic-backend-with-pure-node-js-without-express-js-8781d177454d)

-**Nodejs #Day3:**
-[**Nodejs #Day3: Exploring HTTP Methods — GET, POST, DELETE, PATCH, PUT, and More** *Learn how to handle HTTP methods like GET, POST, DELETE, and PUT in Pure Node.js with practical code examples*sandydev.medium.com](https://sandydev.medium.com/nodejs-day3-exploring-http-methods-get-post-delete-patch-put-and-more-cd71449acaf2)

 ## Table of Contents

+1. What is node.js

 1. What is Express.js?